cgxeiji/cgxkb/tsbym/build_guide_en.md

 ![TRRS jack and reset button](./img/jack-rst.jpg)

-The top side of the PCB of the right side of the keyboard with a trackball should look something like this.
+The `top side` of the PCB of the `right side` of the keyboard with a `trackball` should look something like this.
+If you want to use a `knob` instead, `DO NOT ATTACH` it yet.
+First, we need to test the connections.

 ![stuff on top](./img/top-stuff.jpg)